jfbarras/slimy-snake/README.md

 Visual debugging includes four side circles showing the snake's turning radius.

-Speed and direction are shown in the bottom right overlay.
+Width, speed and direction are shown in the bottom right overlay.

 Press **B** to turn snake into a ball.
 Use numpad +/- to increase/decrease ball size.